valermor/galen-api-ports/README.md

    generate_galen_report('target/report')
 ```
 At the end of the Galen Layout validation, the report is generated in the given folder through the call of another Galen API method.

+### More examples
+A separate project showing the usage of galenpy can be found at [galen-sample-py-tests](https://github.com/valermor/galen-sample-py-tests).